capytaine/capytaine/docs/theory_manual/theory.rst

    it was easy to forget the missing :math:`-j\omega` for some post-processing of :math:`\tilde \Phi` for radiation problems.

-   In version 2 of Capytaine, :math:`\Phi` is used everywhere instead of :math:`\tilde \Phi`, and another method has been used to take into account the cancelling of the :math:`\omega` in the expression of the added mass allowing to compute the added mass at zero and infinite frequency.
+   In version 2.0 of Capytaine, :math:`\Phi` is used everywhere instead of :math:`\tilde \Phi`.
+   Since version 2.1, another method has been implemented to take into account the cancelling of the :math:`\omega` in the expression of the added mass allowing to compute the added mass at zero and infinite frequency.